alvst/React-Uploaded-Video-Preview/README.md

 ## Known Problems:

 Only Safari is able to display .mov/.MOV file previews.
 If a .mov file is uploaded in a non-safari browser, a failed image file will shown.
 Using either ```CustomFailedFileImageHorizontal``` or ```CustomFailedFileImageVertical``` you can display your own custom file.

+Attempting to display too many files can result in the page crashing (and the uploaded files being removed) depending on the browser and the users computer's RAM constraints.
+I recommend limiting the amount of files displayed to limit storage usage.
+You may also want to provide an option to not display the files.
+If you know how to fix this, please file a [pull request](https://github.com/alvst/react-uploaded-video-preview/pulls).

 ## Limitations: